utdata/icj-setting-up/vscode-goodies.md

 - **Nunjucks Templates**: gives you syntax highlighting for Nunjucks pages.
 Needs a little configuration to work with our First Graphics App pages.
 See Preferences below.
 - **Excel Viewer**: is something to help preview csv files.
 Not essential, but helpful when working with data.

 ## Preferences

 The way preferences worked changed in the middle of the semester.
-The list below can be a guide to find and change settings, but the JSON object itself is useless now.
+There is a user interface to change some settings, but in the end it just edits a JSON file.
+I have a set of useful settings that you can add to your own preferences by following these steps.

 - Go to the Code > Preferences > Settings.
-- On the space with the sames "User settings" and "Workspace settings", there is a triple dot `...` to the right.
-Click on that and choose `open settings.json`.
-- You'll get two windows.
-On the left are all the default settings.
-You can search for different settings, and then copy them into the JavaScript array on the right and then override them.
+- At the top right of the code editor are a series of icons, including `{}`.
+If you click on the `{}` it will open the JSON verson of the settings.
+- In the new pane that opens on the right, make sure you are on the "User settings".
+- In the pane on the left, you can search through the different settings that are possible to change.
+You essentially copy the code and add it to your settings on the right.
+HOWEVER, you might instead copy all the settings I have below and paste them into the pane on the right.

 The user settings I used to set up: